 Knowing what to include in a cover letter and how to format it appropriately is essential to establishing the ideal cover letter length.

-Here are four tips to help you write an effective cover letter that has all the necessary components.
+Not sure how to write a cover letter effectively?
+Here are four writing tips to ensure your cover letter has all the necessary components.